 This means that adults should:

 -adhere to the school/service's

 physical intervention policy

 -always seek to defuse

 situations

 -always use minimum force for

+the shortest period necessary

+-record and report as soon as

+possible after the event any

+incident where physical

+intervention has been used.

-This means that schools/services should:-- have a policy on the use of physical intervention in place that complies with government guidance and legislation and describes the context in which it is appropriate to use physical intervention -ensure that an effective recording system is in place which allows for incidents to be tracked and monitored -ensure adults are familiar with the above -ensure that staff are appropriately trained be used as a form of punishment.
+This means that schools/services should:-

+- have a policy on the use of physical intervention in place that complies with government guidance and legislation and describes the context in which it is appropriate to use physical intervention ensure that an effective recording system is in place which allows for concerned.

+The scale and nature of any physical intervention must be proportionate to both the behaviour of the individual to be controlled and the nature of the harm they may cause.
+The minimum necessary force should be used and the techniques deployed in line with recommended policy and practice.
+Under no circumstances should physical force or intervention be used as a form of punishment.
 The duty of care which applies to all adults and school/service working with pupils requires that reasonable measures are taken to prevent children being harmed.
 The use of unwarranted physical force is likely to constitute a criminal offence.